bluee/KnockoutJsBubbleTea/README.md

-# KnockoutJsBubbleTea (2013)
+# KnockoutJs BubbleTea (2013)
-A small sample code made in 2013 using C# and KnockoutJS
+A small sample code made C# and KnockoutJS during a 2 hour code challenge in 2013

 Further possible improvements